 - Casa de Sefarad: another small museum about Jewish history in the area.
 They also host musical performances and other events so be sure to check out what is on.

-Food and Drink in Córdoba
+Places to Eat & Drink in Córdoba

 Generally in Andalucia to find the best food, just walk down a charming street or a popular square and look for the places that are filled with locals.
-Just order what they are having and you will be happy as a clam.
+Order what they are having and you will be happy as a clam.
 Or eating clams with garlic. haha.
 In any case, here are a few of my recommended spots to eat and drink in Córdoba.

 Smoothies, salads, sandwiches and other healthy treats can be had at La Bicicleta.
 It’s vegetarian friendly too.